Medinilla Magnifica Flamenco

 The Medinilla is known for its beautiful and large flower clusters.
 The Medinillas are now available almost all year round.
 With proper care, these can bloom for 2 to 4 months.

-During the flowering period, growth sugars are produced.
+Growth sugars are created during the flowering period.
 This is expressed by a white rash on the leaf.
 These growth sugars are not harmful to the plant.

 Mealy bugs are uncommon and can be controlled by spraying the mealy bugs off with a fairly strong jet of water.
 Scale insects are best treated with a pesticide.
 This also applies to mealy bugs if the water jet has no effect.
 Multiple treatments are then necessary.